defi-wonderland/handbook/sites/wonderland/docs/development/frontend/onboarding/frontend-dev-challenge.md

 # Coding Challenge

 This challenge is designed to immerse you in Wonderland's development culture.
-You'll be working on tasks similar to your take-home assignment, but now adapted to align with our team's standards and best practices.
+You will work on tasks similar to your take-home assignment, but adapted to our team's standards and best practices.

-As you navigate our workflows, we welcome your critical perspective—suggest improvements and alternatives when you identify better solutions.
-Success in this challenge means not just completing the technical tasks, but also demonstrating your ability to integrate into our collaborative environment and contribute to our continuous improvement.
+As you navigate our workflows, we welcome your critical perspective.
+Feel free to suggest improvements and alternatives when you identify better solutions.
+Success in this challenge is not just about completing the technical tasks, but also demonstrating your ability to integrate into our collaborative environment and contribute to its continuous improvement.

 ## Project Setup